calimero-archive/docs/docs/oracles/insert_data.md

 # Updating Contract Values

-Once the KV Oracle is installed in the shard, you can start storing key-value pairs in the contract.
+Once a KV Oracle is installed in the shard, you can start storing key-value pairs in the contract.
 To do this, you need to send a POST request to the endpoint displayed in the oracle details page.

 To access this page: